Brody Stevens: Career

 Stevens also appeared in the films Road to Park City, Jesus Is Magic (2005), The Hangover (2009), I Am Comic (2010), Due Date (2010), and The Hangover Part II (2011).
 He also appeared in a minor role in Funny People (2009), but his scenes were ultimately cut from the film.

 Stevens launched another podcast on May 13, 2012 called The Steven Brody Stevens Festival of Friendship on the Feral Audio network.
 The podcast was a mixture of Stevens talking about his career and personal life, involving his producer Dustin Marshall and interviewing his friends from throughout the comedy world.
 69 episodes were released.
 On November 13, 2013 Stevens launched his latest podcasting venture as the host of Positive Push on the Video Podcast Network YouTube channel, an affiliate of the Jash network.

 Stevens was also a frequent podcast guest.
-He regularly appeared on Deathsquad podcasts such as Kill Tony, and appeared on The Joe Rogan Experience as well as The Naughty Show with Sam Tripoli.
+He regularly appeared on podcasts produced by Brian Redban's Deathsquad network such as Kill Tony with Tony Hinchcliffe, What Brian Redban Do, and appeared on The Joe Rogan Experience as well as The Naughty Show with Sam Tripoli.
 Stevens also had a presence in the alternative comedy podcast scene, appearing as a contestant on Doug Loves Movies and guest on Earwolf podcasts such as Who Charted? with Howard Kremer and Kulap Vilaysack.
 In addition, Stevens regularly appeared as a guest on Jay Mohr's sports radio show Jay Mohr Sports.

 Stevens performed in a wide range of comedy clubs across Los Angeles and was famous for his late-night spots at the Comedy Store.
 On February 27, 2013, Stevens taped a live comedy set at The Royale in Boston for the second season of Comedy Central's The Half Hour.
 While in Boston, he also recorded a series of interviews with the other 16 comedians appearing on The Half Hour called Push & Believe.
 It was released on Comedy Central's YouTube channel in December 2013.
 Through the summer of 2013, he traveled the country performing on the Oddball Comedy Tour headlined by Dave Chappelle.

-Roughly a year prior to his death, starting in 2018, Stevens served as a co-host on the Barstool Sports Sirius XM radio show, Dialed in with Dallas, hosted by former MLB Pitcher Dallas Braden.
+In 2018, Stevens served as a co-host on the Barstool Sports Sirius XM radio show, Dialed in with Dallas, hosted by former MLB Pitcher Dallas Braden.

 Death

 On February 22, 2019, Stevens was found dead in his Los Angeles home.
 An autopsy determined that he died by suicide.
 He was 48 years old.
-He had been suffering from bipolar disorder and depression at the time of his death.
+He had been suffering from bipolar disorder at the time of his death.

+Stevens' website went offline between April and May 2020.